MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 ## Show status of module in- and output {#mlimagestate}

-Especially in large networks it is useful to see the state of the in- and output connectors of a module.
+Especially in large networks it is useful to see the state of the input and output connectors of a module.
 By default, the module connectors do not show if data is available.
 Below image shows a `DicomImport` module and a `View2D` module where no data is loaded.

 ![No status on connector](/images/tutorials/LMIMageState_Off.png "No status on connector")

-In MeVisLab preferences dialog, you can see a checkbox *Show ML image state*.
+In the MeVisLab preferences dialog, you can see a checkbox *Show ML image state*.
 By default, the setting is *Off*.

 ![Show ML image state](/images/tutorials/LMIMageState.png "Show ML image state")

-After enabling *Show ML image state*, your network changes and the in- and output connectors appear red in case no data is available at the output.
+After enabling *Show ML image state*, your network changes and the input and output connectors appear red in case no data is available at the output.

 ![No data on connector](/images/tutorials/LMIMageState_On_1.png "No data on connector")